1jour1vin

 Wine rated (2014 guide) 89/100 (Very good wine)

-With caraway, similar to Kummel liqueur and combined with blood orange, banana, and candied pink grapefruit zest, Bott's opulent 2011 Gewurztraminer Sonnenglanz is remarkably fragrant and aromatic.
-However, its sweetness is quite dominant, and I was looking for more juice in the bittersweet finish of a wine whose aromas and initial mouthfeel were impressively effusive.
-I think it will be worth following until 2020.
+With its caraway notes, reminiscent of Kummel liqueur, and combined with blood orange, banana, and candied pink grapefruit zest, Bott’s opulent 2011 Gewurztraminer Sonnenglanz is remarkably fragrant and aromatic.
+Its sweetness is, however, quite dominant, and I was looking for more juice in the bittersweet finish of a wine whose aromas and initial mouthfeel were impressively effusive.
+I think it will be worth keeping an eye on until 2020.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France